Like it? Share it…

 Play around with ratios.
 For this batch we used 3 tablespoons of psyllium husks, 3 crushed vitamin tablets and 3 cups of water, microwaved for 6 minutes, in 2 minute increments.
 The slime will thicken slightly as it cools.

-2. Under an ultraviolet light, the slime gives off a really vibrant yellow-green glow.
+Under the ultraviolet light, the slime gives off a really vibrant yellow-green glow.
+Cool! 🙂

 Fun Science Fact

 A black light shines a special type light (called ultraviolet light) which has a wavelength that humans can’t see.
 It’s like invisible light energy.
 Things that fluoresce (such as the vitamins in our slime), absorb this invisible ultraviolet light energy, and reflect it back, except at a wavelength that humans can actually see.
 That’s why it looks like it glows.

 Would you like to try making your own glowing slime at home?
 Let me know if you do!